luuis9am/Classic-Pong-Game-on-MSP430/pong/README.md

 ## Functions within pong_game.c

-### movLayerDraw(MovLayer *movLayers, Layer *layers)
+#### movLayerDraw(MovLayer *movLayers, Layer *layers)

 Function movLayerDraw() is taken from Lab3 demo "shape-motion_demo" shapemotion.c, which takes a given movLayer and a Layer which will be in charge of drawing and probing all moving layers. param movLayers param layers

-### mlAdvance(MovLayer *ml, MovLayer *ml1, MovLayer *ml2, Region *fence)
+#### mlAdvance(MovLayer *ml, MovLayer *ml1, MovLayer *ml2, Region *fence)

 Function m1Advance() is taken from Lab3 "shape-motion_demo" shapemotion.c

-With modified functionality, m1Advance advances a moving shape within a vertical  while incorporating logic statements to check if the game ball has collided with any of the paddles
- * if it has it will increase the balls velocity.
-If it collides with the external fence
+With modified functionality, m1Advance advances a moving shape within a vertical fence while incorporating logic statements to check if the game ball has collided with any of the paddles or upper fence.
+If a paddle is struck the ball's velocity will then increase.
+If the ball collides with the external fence a point will be added to corresponding player.

- * score will be updated for the corresponding player, player who missed the ball will be
- * highlighted in red
- *
- *
- *  \param ml The moving shape to be advanced
- *  \param ml1 The moving paddle to be advanced
- *  \param ml2 The moving paddle to be advanced
- *  \param fence The region which will serve as a boundary for ml */
+param ml The moving shape to be advanced param ml1 The moving paddle to be advanced param ml2 The moving paddle to be advanced param fence The region which will serve as a boundary for ml

-## wdt_c_handler()
+#### wdt_c_handler()

-Watchdog timer interrupt handler.
-15 interrupts/sec
-Also has logic statements implemented for switch handlers on SW2-SW5 buttons W2-SW3 will move the bottom paddle while SW4-SW5 will move the upper paddle
+Watchdog timer interrupt handler serves as handler for 15 interrupts/sec.
+Logic statements have been implemented for switch handlers on SW2-SW5 buttons SW2-SW5 that will move the corresponding paddles.